inyama/lithuania/README.md

 If there are success=true, then error field is empty and data contains response information.
 If success = false then error field contains error code and data is empty.

+# API

 JSON api consist of 4 main groups.
-Each part has special entity formats.
+Each of them has special entity formats.
 This formats help us to get and modify data.

 /votes   - provides information about votes. allows user to vote on restaurant.